-Fig. 1 depicts an example of a simple Raven's-style matrix.
-The matrix is shown at the top with one blank cell, and the eight possible answers for that blank cell are given below.
-In order to solve this matrix, the subject needs to generate three rules: (a) the number of triangles increases by one across the row, (b) the orientation of the triangles is constant across the row, (c) each cell in a row contains one background shape from the set {circle, square, diamond}.
-Subjects can then determine which element belongs in the blank cell by applying the rules to the third row (i.e., there should be 2 + 1 = 3 triangles, they should be pointing towards the left, and the background shape should be a circle, since square and diamond are already taken).
-Once they have generated their hypothesis as to what the blank cell should look like, they can check for a match among the eight possible answers.
+Figure 1 depicts an example of a simple Raven's-style matrix.1 The matrix is shown at the top with one blank cell, and the 8 possible candidates for that blank cell are along the bottom.
+In order to solve this matrix the subject needs to generate three rules: 1) the number of instances of each shape increases by one across the row, 2) the orientation of the shapes within a cell is constant across the row, 3) each cell in a row contains one shape type from the set {square, triangle, circle}.
+Subjects can then determine which elements belong in the blank cell by applying the rules to the third row (i.e. there should be 2+1=3 shapes, they should be arranged in the same orientation (vertically), and they should be triangles, since circle and square are already taken).
+Once they have generated their hypothesis as to what the blank cell should look like, they can check for a match among the 8 possible answers.
 Not all subjects will explicitly generate these exact rules, and their route to the answer may be more roundabout, but they do need to extract equivalent information if they are to correctly solve the problem.